foundweekends/conscript/README.markdown

 **conscript...**

-* Queries github for a project's current launch configuration
+* Queries a github project for launch configurations
-* Writes this to your local filesystem, with a personalized boot path
+* Writes these to your local filesystem, with a personalized boot path
-* Creates a script to execute this launch configuration
+* Creates a script to execute the launch configurations

 **sbt-launcher...**